pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

 editpath: getstarted/addsite.md
 ---

 There are literally dozens of ways to add a site on Pantheon.
-This page will cover the most common scenarios for new users: creating a new CMS site, or migrating an existing WordPress or Drupal site.
+This page will cover the most common scenarios for new users: creating a new CMS site (a site running WordPress or Drupal), or migrating an existing WordPress or Drupal site.
 For additional scenarios, see the More Resources section at the end of this document.

 ## Create a New CMS Site

-A CMS site is a site that runs either WordPress or Drupal as the content management system (CMS).

 To create a CMS site:

 1. On your Personal or Professional Workspace dashboard, select the yellow <Icon icon="plus" text="Create New Site"/> button on the lower right side of the page.